PGPerfFarm/pgperffarm_server/docs/report_2022.md

 ## Front-end

-The front-end is a website written in vanilla Javascript.
+The front-end was a website written in vanilla Javascript.
 And this year the whole website is rewritten with Django template.

 Webpages for the TPC-H part are also added.
 For the TPC-H trend and query result, charts and digrams are added with D3.js.